wp-plugins/listly/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-List posts perform great, but great lists can be challenging to author.
+List posts are top performing content, but great lists can be challenging to author.
 Listly lists are fun to create & easy to maintain/embed.

 == Description ==